8n8/trumat/README.md

 ## Test

-To test the code for development work, run `cc -c -Wall -Werror -O2 -std=c99 trumat.c && cc -Wall -O2 -Werror -std=c99 trumat.o test.c && ./a.out`.
+To test the code for development work, run `./test.sh`.

 The test data is kept in `test_formatted`, `test_expected` and `test_input`.